Are you going on holiday to Hungary soon? In this post, I’ve outlined some of the fun things to do in Budapest you must not miss.

 The idea of going to Margaret Island in the first place is to take a little break from the city.
 There are few things you can do in here aside from strolling, and these are:

 - See the musical fountains

-I mean, why not?
-If you’re not interested in having a peaceful walk around nature, it would still only take up about few hours of your day to see this place.
+So, why is this in Budapest top attractions to see?
+If you’re not interested in having a peaceful walk around nature, it would still only take up about a few hours of your day to see this place.
 Besides, it is interesting, and you can relax a little bit before heading back to the city to continue your Budapest escapade.

 You could even just head over here with your lunch and sit down and enjoy the views; that’s all you need, and you can say you’ve been over at Margaret’s Island.

 Another point of interest in Budapest is the Budapest Opera House.
 As one of the best Neo-Renaissance buildings in Europe, the Hungarian Opera House was opened in 1884.

 It is considered as one of the best opera houses in the world in terms of its acoustics, and come with 1200 seats.

 You can tour the Opera House during the day and learn about its stunning architecture.
 As for the world-class performances, you can enjoy them in the evening.
 Guided tours are offered daily.